MeisterProepper/multirate-fir-filterbank-hls/README.md

 ```math
 y[n]= \sum_{k=0}^{N−1​}b[k] \cdot x[n−k]
 ```
-Each tap multiplies a delayed version of the input signal by a corresponding coefficient.
+Each tap multiplies a delayed version of the input signal by its corresponding coefficient.
-The results are then summed to produce the output sample.
+The results are summed to produce the output sample.
+This is the most straightforward FIR implementation and serves as a baseline for performance and resource comparisons in HLS.

 #### DSP code of the direct form FIR filter
 A classical DSP implementation of this filter typically uses fixed-point arithmetic with standard C types such as short and int.